-Depending on your academic and career goals, the Programming Board can also act as a resume builder, creative outlet, or an opportunity for intentional social engagement with a close-knit group of your peers.
+Depending on your academic and career goals, the Programming Board can also be a resume builder, creative outlet, or an opportunity for intentional social engagement with a close-knit group of your peers.

-Any questions about the Programming Board as an entity, applying, or other related topics can be emailed to email@example.com and they will get back to you as soon as they can.
+Contact email@example.com with any questions about the Programming Board as an entity, applying, or other related topics.